 Similar to Sea Island, there is no way to cover all the wonderful activities at The Broadmoor, so I thought I’d tell you how we spent our visit, and a few tips on what we’d do differently next time.

-Art at The Broadmoor.
 The valet parked our car and the bellman greeted us by name and took our luggage.
-We had some time before getting a car to our first stop Cloud Camp, so we perused the boutiques and galleries.
+We had some time before getting a car to our first stop — Cloud Camp — so we perused the boutiques and galleries.
 There are two art galleries at The Broadmoor.
 One is all western themed art, the other a broader collection.